gpbl/isomorphic500/README.md

-# isomorphic-react-template
+# isomorphic-react-template /reflux

-I am also trying to build a starting template for an isomorphic single page app using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com) with a [Flux](http://facebook.github.io/flux/) architecture.
+A starting template for an isomorphic single page app using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com) with a [Flux](http://facebook.github.io/flux/) architecture.

+> This is the **reflux** branch where I'm trying to move to a Flux architecture with [refluxjs](https://github.com/spoike/refluxjs).
+The example app is similar to that included in [flux-react-router-example](https://github.com/gaearon/flux-react-router-example) and it does not render sever-side (yet).

 ### Main goals